jordansybesma/KeyAttendance/docs/server.md

 The server used to host this site is an AWS EC2 virtual machine running ubuntu 18.04.
 The server has a static IP and url that we use to send web traffic to via the DNS records of the site's domain.
 To connect to the server, obtain the ssh key and run `ssh -i "keyname.pem" ubuntu@siteurl`.

+## Updating the Live Website

+First, make sure that the branch you want to pull to the server is prepared.
+Such branches must:

+* have an updated `/backend/build` folder.
+This contains the compiled, minified version of the javascript front end that Webpack outputs.
+If this is not up to date, no front-end changes will be present in the updated app.
+To update the build folder, first delete the old build folder.
+Then change directories to `/frontend/`, and run `npm run build`.
+This may take a while, but will generate a new build folder in the `/frontend/` directory.
+Finally, move this new folder into `/backend/`.
+* have functional migrations.
+Make sure that any new migrations work (for example, don't attempt to create new primary keys before removing the old primary key).
+* have any new packages reflected in `backend/requirements.txt`.
+To update this file properly, activate virtualenv then run `pip freeze > requirements.txt`.

+Once this is complete, you may publish the branch to github.

+Second, ssh into the server and checkout the branch you want to pull down by running `git fetch` followed by `git checkout branchname`, where 'branchname' is the name of your branch.
+Run `git pull` to pull this branch into the server.

+Third, run any migrations and install any new packages.
+You can do this by first activating virtualenv by running `source env/bin/activate` from `/backend/`, then running `pip install -r requirements.txt` to install new packages or `python3 manage.py migrate` to apply new migrations.

+Finally, after the files seem to be in working order, run `sudo systemctl restart keyapi` to restart the process that connects the code to the web server.

+## Security

+The server is secured using HTTPS / TLS for all incoming requests and outgoing data.
+This is implemented in a few different places:

+* nginx is configured to redirect all incoming HTTP traffic (port 80) to be re-sent as HTTPS (port 443), telling modern browsers to send all further communication in this way using a "Strict-Transport-Security" header.
+* nginx uses a TLS certificate generated and signed by [Lets Encrypt](https://letsencrypt.org/) and configured for our system through [certbot](https://certbot.eff.org/).
+Browsers then display the website as secure and send all traffic safely.
+For more information on TLS, see [https://en.wikipedia.org/wiki/Transport_Layer_Security](https://en.wikipedia.org/wiki/Transport_Layer_Security).

 ## Software Involved

 ### nginx